Dylan-Liew/Cultisk/README.md

 ### Description

-An Electron desktop application, Data Security Toolkit.
+A Data Security Toolkit Electron desktop application.
 Backend is done using Python.
 Communication between Electron App and Python backend is achieved using a JSON-RPC, Client/Server model